Submit your email address to get a link for quick download on your desktop and get started!

 Here are some scenarios to consider.
 You may use Remote Desktop Protocol (RDP) to connect to a machine to take advantage of the remote machine’s resources.
-This can happen if you are running on a thin client that is incapable of performing all the functionality that you need to do your job.
+This can happen if you are running on a thin client incapable of performing all the functionality you need to do your job.

 RDP scanning is not directly supported by the Remote Desktop Protocol.
 Clients running under RDP can access a subset of USB devices such as external drives and printers, but remote scanners cannot be used without additional support.
 Electronic Team offers a solution with remote scanning software that enables you to easily implement and use an RDP scanner.